eloquent/phony/transcripts/mocks-and-handles.md

 ```

 Now, in order to fix up our test, we need to get the *actual* mock object out of
-the handle, which we can do by calling `mock()` on the handle itself:
+the handle, which we can do by calling `get()` on the handle itself:

 > (typing)